 This can be confusing for many speakers of English.
-However, there are a few simple rules that can help you use reciprocal pronouns correctly.
+However, there are a few simple rules from our complete guide to pronoun grammar rules that can help you use reciprocal pronouns correctly.

 - Make sure that the pronoun agrees with the number of people involved.
 If there are two people involved, use “they,” “them,” or “their”; if there are three or more people involved, use “all” or “everyone.”

 - Make sure that the pronoun is in the same tense as the verb.
 For example, if the verb is in the present tense, use the present tense form of the pronoun (“they are taking turns”), but if the verb is in the past tense, use the past tense form of the pronoun (“they took turns”).